KharismaBima/Netflix-Data-Exploration-Project-with-R/README.md

 # Netflix-Data-Exploration-Project-with-R
-In this case study, I will analyze and take some insight from Netflix titles dataset.
-Netflix is an American streaming service platform, which offers thousand of films and series through distribution deals as well as its own production, known as Netflix Original.
-Following the steps of data analysis process, i will execute the dataset step-by-step such as: ask, prepare, process, analyze, and share.
+In this project, i analyzed and took some insights from Netflix titles dataset using R. I did the analysis using the steps of data analysis process such as: ask, prepare, process, analyze, and share.

+This analysis and the original dataset are also available on https://www.kaggle.com/kharismabima/netflix-data-exploration